 For guys who want to take care of their feet, it can be off-putting to make an appointment with a high street pedicurist – visiting a chiropodist or podiatrist adds a more medical slant and might just encourage them to go and get that foot problem seen to.

 Medical pedicures can look at different aspects of your feet including the condition of your skin and even the bones underneath.
-They have the appropriate tools on hand, which high street pedicurists generally don’t, as well as more sophisticated technologies such as laser treatments.
+They have the appropriate tools on hand, which high street pedicurists generally don’t, as well as more sophisticated technologies.